Suburban Rail Loop East

 In February 2020, we removed the level crossing at Station Street, Carrum, closed the Eel Race Road level crossing, and opened the new Carrum Station.

-Major construction is underway to remove the dangerous and congested level crossing at Balcombe Road, Mentone.
+The dangerous and congested level crossing at Balcombe Road, Mentone has now been removed.

 The Reservoir level crossing was removed in December 2019 with a rail bridge over High Street and the construction of a brand-new Reservoir Station.